 “Johnson has been a pillar in the Marion County community,” said Tia Chambers, her 100 Heroes nominator.
 “She is the president of BOLDforce and works with a variety of organizations to ensure children in underserved areas are receiving more access to opportunities in the STEM field.”

-BOLDforce is the Black Organization for Leadership and Development at Salesforce where Johnson is senior human resources manager.
+BOLDforce is the Black Organization for Leadership and Development at Salesforce where Johnson is the senior human resources manager.
 Johnson is excited about the impact BOLDforce provides.

 “We have more than 200 members and throughout the past year we have engaged in more than 750 volunteer hours in our community, partnering with high schools to provide STEM workshops throughout the year for students,” Johnson said.
 “We give them exposure to leaders and professionals at Salesforce that look like them, people whom they might not have had access to engage with.”